Habitat for Humanity Portland/Metro East is a non-profit organization created to provide affordable housing for working families of modest means.

 Habitat maintains an email list of vendors and electronically solicits RFP responses.
 In addition, Habitat advertises the availability of requests for proposals for the construction of Habitat homes on industry websites and in industry publications.
 Habitat also uses the Office of Minority, Women and Emerging Small Business (OMWESB) website to contact certified emerging small business and disadvantaged, minority and women business enterprises.

-Each RFP provides the scope of work (EXHIBIT A) and incorporates the permitted plans and specifications as part of the RFP.
+Each RFP provides the scope of work and incorporates the permitted plans and specifications as part of the RFP.
 If there is any conflict between the scope of work in this RFP and the permitted plans and specification, the work described in the permitted plans and specifications shall apply.
 The permitted plans and specifications are available electronically or you may come into the office during business hours to review the plans.

 Habitat for Humanity Portland/Metro East